Shivangi-Sharma-CS/TennisBracket/README.md

 The assignment was provided by my professor [Andrew Godbout](https://github.com/andrewgodbout) and many thanks to my help center tutor [William Taylor](https://github.com/wtaylor17) for his help in this assignment.

-2 years later now, I have revised the solution for getMatchesForPlayer method.
+2 years later now, I have revised my solution.
+It was correct before, however, I have revised the solution to be consistent with binary tree data structure.
-It was correct before but I took an algorithmic approach, which is of course better.

 In short for this assignment, the visualisation tree is provided by my professor.
 I have provided the JSON string to the Bracket.json file from my Bracket and Driver program.
 The interface was provided with the question.